Extract from the book “The 5-Star Business Network”, written by Vivek Sood

 Later on in this book, we will see how to recognize the quality of business networks and make them more resilient and responsive at the same time.

-Read more on The 5-Star Business Network
+The 5-STAR Business Network